I teach photography lessons in Wilmington, Delaware, primarily at the Delaware Art Museum but also privately.

 Subject matter is up to the student.
 Usually students just want to know how to operate their cameras, but some are interested in how to take better photos, how to keep track of all their photos, or how to do post-processing with Lightroom or Photoshop software.

-Visit the Delaware Art Museum website to learn more about my classes there.
+Visit the Delaware Art Museum website to learn more about photo classes by Danny Schweers there.

 For details and to register for classes at the Delaware Art Museum, visit the museum’s website or call the museum at 302 571-9590.